pilars-protocols/pilars/src/principles.md

 ---

-The [FAIR](https://www.nature.com/articles/sdata201618) (@wilkinsonFAIRGuidingPrinciples2016) and/or [CARE](https://static1.squarespace.com/static/5d3799de845604000199cd24/t/6397b363b502ff481fce6baf/1670886246948/CARE%2BPrinciples_One%2BPagers%2BFINAL_Oct_17_2019.pdf) (@carrollCAREPrinciplesIndigenous2020a) principles are frequently mandated in various contexts around the world, including for outputs of the Australian Research Data Commons (ARDC)
+The [CARE](https://static1.squarespace.com/static/5d3799de845604000199cd24/t/6397b363b502ff481fce6baf/1670886246948/CARE%2BPrinciples_One%2BPagers%2BFINAL_Oct_17_2019.pdf) (@carrollCAREPrinciplesIndigenous2020a) and/or [FAIR](https://www.nature.com/articles/sdata201618) (@wilkinsonFAIRGuidingPrinciples2016) principles are frequently mandated in various contexts around the world, including for outputs of the Australian Research Data Commons ([ARDC](https://ardc.edu.au/)).

 These principles are not a DIY manual that can be simply adopted by researchers — to implement a system that supports CARE and FAIR research requires development of infrastructure and governance frameworks.
-The RRKive principles and website are aimed at those undertaking these substantial tasks.
+The [RRKive principles and website](https://rrkive.org) are aimed at those undertaking these substantial tasks.

-This document contains a copy of each set of principles, with notes about how PILARS is designed to help implement them.
+This document contains a copy of each set of principles, with notes about how the [PILARS](./index.html) are designed to help implement them.

 <p xmlns:cc="http://creativecommons.org/ns#" xmlns:dct="http://purl.org/dc/terms/"><a property="dct:title" rel="cc:attributionURL" href="https://w3id.org/ldac/pilars">CARE and FAIR principles (Annotated for PILARS)</a> by <a rel="cc:attributionURL dct:creator" property="cc:attributionName" href="https://orcid.org/0000-0002-3545-944X ">Sefton et al.</a> is licensed under <a href="https://creativecommons.org/licenses/by/4.0/?ref=chooser-v1" target="_blank" rel="license noopener noreferrer" style="display:inline-block;">CC BY 4.0<img style="height:22px!important;margin-left:3px;vertical-align:text-bottom;" src="https://mirrors.creativecommons.org/presskit/icons/cc.svg?ref=chooser-v1" alt=""><img style="height:22px!important;margin-left:3px;vertical-align:text-bottom;" src="https://mirrors.creativecommons.org/presskit/icons/by.svg?ref=chooser-v1" alt=""></a></p>